Office of Alien Property Custodian: Criticism and response

-Later criticism of Palmer's and his successors performance, especially Thomas W. Miller's, focused less on legality of their appointments or the fees earned by political cronies but on sales of enemy assets.
+Later criticism of Palmer and his successors, especially Thomas W. Miller, focused less on the legality of their appointments or the fees earned by political cronies and more on sales of enemy assets.
 There were safeguards in place, but competitive bidding meant nothing when an auction was rigged by withholding information from all participants.
 More revelations took years to surface and the connections between Palmer and direct profits proved too tenuous to support his indictment.
 However, Thomas W. Miller was caught in the act and served jail time for taking a $50,000 bribe.

 Palmer successfully campaigned to keep the powers to sell confiscated assets within the office of custodian.
 He promised to hinder Germany's industrial expansion after the war.
 Even when Germany was facing an inevitable defeat, Palmer insisted on continuing his crusade to make American industry independent of German investment, with major sales of the seized assets in the metals industry in the spring of 1919, for example.
 He offered his rationale in a speech to an audience of lawyers: "The war power is of necessity an inherent power in every sovereign nation.
 It is the power of self-preservation and that power has no limits other than the extent of the emergency."